For Parents

 If your child is a sophomore or junior, you may be more attuned to the challenge of finding the right college than he or she is.
 It isn’t necessarily that they’re not interested in college, just that they’re focused on their school work and extra-curricular activities.
 If your second semester junior or first semester senior still isn’t thinking about college, then we need to take a more active role!

 The College Counseling Office strives to keep parents involved in this process, from early in the junior year right through their child’s enrollment at college.
-The calendars below summarize many of the important dates throughout junior and senior years.
-Clearly an effort to maintain open communication among all parties is essential; we want to make sure student, parents, and counselors are all on the same page!
-You can also find helpful sites for other aspects of the college search on the Internet Resources page.
+The calendars in your Veracross parent portal summarize many of the important dates throughout junior and senior years.
+Clearly an effort to maintain open communication among all parties is essential; we want to make sure students, parents, and counselors are all on the same page!
+You can also find helpful sites for other aspects of the college search on the Resources page.

 Recommended Reading